zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-amazon.md

 "Therefore, indeed to that worldly commandment": "Therefore, therefore; that reason; that cause; that cause; that cause; that cause.
-"The commandment of the worldly, the commandment of the worldly, the commandment of Joe Tamo, the commandment of Buddha, the commandment of the victorious, the commandment of the angels, the commandment of the angels, the commandment of Allohan For therefore indeed the commandment of the worldly.
+"The commandment of the worldly, the commandment of the worldly, the commandment of Gotama, the commandment of Buddha, the commandment of the victorious, the commandment of the angels, the commandment of the angels, the commandment of Allohan For therefore indeed the commandment of the worldly.